CRUK CoL Centre MBPhD supervisors

 Research areas: Molecular and histological characterisation of genomic instability and immune responses in breast cancers

 In breast cancers at the primary tumour site, the Grigoriadis lab investigates the chromosomal instability features indicative of (i) defects in DNA damage repair mechanisms, (ii) the presence of microbial communities, and (iii) their correlates to features in the tumour microenvironment.
-In parallel, we study local and systemic immune responses informative of cancer cell seeding in pre-metastatic lymph nodes.
-Ultimately, we aim to determine how the sum of these individual components influence treatment responses and disease progression.
+In parallel, we study local and systemic immune responses informative of cancer cell seeding in pre-metastatic lymph nodes of breast cancer patients and mouse models.
+Our ultimate aim is to decipher how the sum of these individual components influence treatment responses and disease progression.

 Research areas: Developing oncolytic adenoviruses to target pancreatic and prostate cancers